particle-iot/docs/src/content/hardware/certification/antenna.md

 [This antenna from Adafruit](https://www.adafruit.com/product/944) is compatible and can be substituted when an external dipole ("duck") antenna is desired on the Photon and P1 while using the existing Particle certification.
 Note that a [RP-SMA to U.FL adapter](https://www.adafruit.com/product/852) is required to use this antenna.

+<sup>4</sup>The P2 is certified with the built-in trace antenna.
+The antenna is used for both Wi-Fi (2.4 GHz and 5 GHz) as well as BLE (2.4 GHz).
+An external dual-band antenna can be connected to the U.FL connector and selcted in software.
+This will require additional certification with your external antenna.

 ### Not compatible (Wi-Fi)

 These devices do not have a Wi-Fi modem and therefore do not need a Wi-Fi antenna.